azat-co/practicalnode/chapter12/chapter12.md

   README.md
 ```

-The `index.js` file does the initialization whereas `lib/webapp.js` has all the principal logic.
+The `index.js` file does the initialization, whereas `lib/webapp.js` has all the principal logic.

 If you’re building a command-line tool, add the `bin` folder: